INRIM/vlanman/README.md

 1. Retrieve a list of hostnames/MAC addresses/IP addresses from different Google Sheets files (one per VLAN).
 2. Validate that list.
 3. Generate automatically a leases configuration for an [ISC DHCPd](https://www.isc.org/dhcp/) server.
-4. Synchronize a MySQL database of authorized Mac Addresses, to be read by [FreeRADIUS](https://freeradius.org/).
+4. Synchronize a MySQL database of authorized Mac Addresses, to be read by [FreeRADIUS](https://freeradius.org/), suitable for Mac authentication.

 ## Usage